buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcElectricVoltageMeasure.md

 # IfcElectricVoltageMeasure

-_IfcElectricVoltageMeasure_ is a measure of electromotive force.
+_IfcElectricVoltageMeasure_ is a measure of electromotive force.<!-- end of definition -->

 Usually measured in Volts (V, W/A).